Scalable approximation of the transformation-free linear simplicial-simplicial regression via constrained iterative reweighted least squares: Introduction

-The next section describes the TFLR model and the EM algorithm employed to estimate the regression parameters and Section \ref{sec:cirls} delineates the CIRLS for logistic regression and adopts it to the TFLR model.
-Section \ref{sec:complexity} presents the computational complexity of the both algorithms, Section \ref{sec:sims} contains simulation studies, followed by the Conclusions section closing the paper.
+The next section presents the TFLR model and the EM algorithm used for parameter estimation.
+Section~\ref{sec:cirls} describes the CIRLS algorithm for logistic regression and its adaptation to the TFLR framework.
+Section~\ref{sec:complexity} discusses the computational complexity of both approaches, Section~\ref{sec:sims} reports simulation results, and the final section provides concluding remarks.